Skip to content

 FieldTypeDescription

-timestampstringISO 8601 timestamp of when the event occurred.
+timestampstringISO 8601 timestamp of when the event was emitted.

 HTTP Headers